otavioolsilva/otavioolsilva.github.io/_posts/2024-09-10-contributing-to-gnome-4.md

 ---
-title: Contributing to GNOME, timezones and more timezones
+title: Contributing to GNOME, time zones and more time zones
 date: 2024-09-10 17:00:00 -0300
 categories: [Experiences with FLOSS, GNOME]
 tags: [FLOSS, gnome-calendar, MAC0456]
 ---

 In the [last post](https://otavioolsilva.github.io/posts/contributing-to-gnome-3/), me and [Felipe Aníbal](https://felipeanibal.github.io/) have made some great advances, and I think it wasn't different this time (or maybe I'm just accumulating too much content for one post).
-Our expectations were to keep looking at issues from the GNOME Calendar related to timezones, specially trying to expand the test suite on it, as described in the epic issue [#1093](https://gitlab.gnome.org/GNOME/gnome-calendar/-/issues/1093).
+Our expectations were to keep looking at issues from the GNOME Calendar related to time zones, specially trying to expand the test suite on it, as described in the epic issue [#1093](https://gitlab.gnome.org/GNOME/gnome-calendar/-/issues/1093).
 We submitted patches for two of the issues listed and we're also working on some others of them, lots of work to do!

 Also it's worth to point out that the [GNOME 47 is very close to be released](https://release.gnome.org/calendar/)!
 We're currently at the 47.rc version (release candidate) and the 47 newstable release is planned for September 18th.
 The merge requests we sent so far will be available on the stable version of the GNOME Calendar in this release! 🥳